aggie-coding-club/workshops/spring2019/GM-Docker/README.md

 b. `COPY . /usr/share/nginx/html`

 2. Build and tag the docker image
-a. `docker build webserver-image:v1 .`
+a. `docker build -t webserver-image:v1 .`
 b.
 Test that the previous command worked by running `docker images`

 3. Run the docker image locally